awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 # AWS IoT Greengrass Security<a name="gg-sec"></a>

-AWS IoT Greengrass uses X\.509 certificates, managed subscriptions, AWS IoT policies, and IAM policies and roles to ensure your Greengrass applications are secure\.
+AWS IoT Greengrass uses X\.509 certificates, managed subscriptions, AWS IoT policies, and IAM policies and roles to secure your Greengrass applications\.

 AWS IoT Greengrass core devices require an AWS IoT thing, a device certificate, and an AWS IoT policy to communicate with the Greengrass cloud service\.

 This allows AWS IoT Greengrass core devices to securely connect to the AWS IoT cloud services\.
 It also allows the Greengrass cloud service to deploy configuration information, Lambda functions, connectors, and managed subscriptions to AWS IoT Greengrass core devices\.

-AWS IoT devices require an AWS IoT thing, a device certificate, and an AWS IoT policy to connect to the Greengrass service\.
-This allows AWS IoT devices to use the Greengrass Discovery Service to find and connect to an AWS IoT Greengrass core device\.
-AWS IoT devices use the same device certificate used to connect to AWS IoT device gateway and AWS IoT Greengrass core devices\.
+[Greengrass devices](what-is-gg.md#greengrass-devices) require an AWS IoT thing, a device certificate, and an AWS IoT policy to connect to the Greengrass service\.
+This allows Greengrass devices to use the Greengrass Discovery service to find and connect to an AWS IoT Greengrass core device\.
+Greengrass devices use the same device certificate to connect to AWS IoT device gateway and AWS IoT Greengrass core devices\.

 The following diagram shows the components of the AWS IoT Greengrass security model:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-security.png)